developer-portal/content/tech/languages/ocaml/ocaml-installation.md

 $ eval $(opam env)
 ```

-After add the enviroment variables in your default shell you can install the desired version of OCaml compiler using the `switch` command and you can load the new enviroment variables running `eval` soon after it.
+After adding the environment variables in your default shell you can install the desired version of OCaml compiler using the `switch` command and you can load the new environment variables running `eval` soon after it.

 ```console
 $ opam switch create 4.12.0